BeepBoopRun/assignment5/README.md

 - **Git blame** can be used to traceback unwated changes back to their author.

 - **Git diff** can be useful when using format tools, to see what changes they make.

+- **Git fetch** can be used to inspect changes in remote, without commiting them locally.